 Latest Country Reports

-The three most important human rights problems were arbitrary arrest; torture; and disregard for civil liberties, including restrictions on freedoms of speech, press, assembly, and movement.
+The most important human rights problems were arbitrary arrest; torture; and disregard for civil liberties, including restrictions on freedoms of religion, speech, press, assembly, and movement; and citizens' inability to change the government through free and fair elections.

 Officials in the security services and elsewhere in the government acted with impunity.
 There were no reported prosecutions of government officials for human rights abuses.